simonom/PyCHAM/README.md

 ## Installation

 There are two options for installing, via conda and via pip.
-They take a similar amount of time.
+The pip method takes longer as the openbabel package has to be installed separately.
+The instructions below for the pip method currently apply only to linux and macOS, whilst the conda instructions apply to windows, linux and macOS.

 ## Install via conda